Free Digital Resource for Popular Read Alouds

 There are several sites and apps that I've come to rely on over the years to help support what I'm doing in the classroom or to simplify the workload that is done outside of it.
 By sharing a few of those resources with you, I hope to help simplify your life as well.

 While I'm all for being a lifelong learner and keeping up on what is current in education (and technology), I'm not a fan of jumping on bandwagons.
 As a teacher, I am slow to accept new "tools" until I have solid evidence that it's worth the time investment in learning, supporting, and implementing in the classroom.
-So - in these posts you will find information about resources I have researched, tested, and used on my own.
+So - in all of my "tool" posts, you will find information about resources I have researched, tested, and used on my own.
 I have found them incredibly helpful and hope they will bring you help as well.

 Ever need a book right away and you just can't lay your hands on it?
 I'm sure this never happened to you, but it's happened to me more than once.
 Even though I'm incredibly organized and always (ok, 99% of the time) planned well in advanced, there have been occasions when the kids are set to arrive in ten minutes and I'm scrambling to find the book I'm using in my lesson that day.
 Talk about panic.
 I've search through all of my teacher bags, my classroom library, scoured our building library, and asked every teacher in between - and the one book I need is nowhere to be found.